ohenriqueeduardo/My_Projects/README.md

 ## 🧠 Goals of this repository

 - Gather my favorite projects in one place
-- Practice and show my evolution as a front-end developer
+- Practice and show my evolution as a front-end developer and back-end development
 - Share ideas, layouts, and knowledge with the community

 ## 📁 What you'll find